Lunavyr/PSU-CS416P-Course-Portfolio/Notebook.md

 I began by creating the two required audio datum.
 I also created two helper functions to analyze the waveform and extract meta-data from the wav files for my own amusement.

+### 10/29/2024
+Began compiling personal notes in my own terms from the course (mostly for quick access for use in projects)

+### 10/30/2024
+Continued compiling notes to date and began structuring code directory to create some general utilites relating to analyzing and playing .wav files.
+Also added some stock of sample sounds generated with Ableton.
+Also making a file in a different directory able to be imported to another file in python is kinda tricky.
+BUT!
+I got it working, and VSCode even gives me that sweet juicy syntax highlighting for my own code =D

+Also also - started work on the adaptive tone control project.
+With the utils in place, I should have the basic boilerplate ready to go!